thesaigoneer/atomic-saigon/README.md

 A specific part of their toolkit is the Tinkerers Guide to building your own images.
 That has now been spun-off to BlueBuild at https://blue-build.org/.
 It's a work in progress, but as they mention it is 'the easiest way to build your own desktop Linux images'.
 Since I already build some images and played around with the fundamentals, it was pretty easy for me to pick up again.

+      What has been added:

+      - kde-print-manager
+      - krusader
+      - lsd
+      - mc
+      - micro
+      - neofetch

 ## Nota bene

 Feel free to use these builds and dots.
 I do not, however, offer or imply any form of support or ongoing maintenance.
 And of course, you use them entirely at your own risk.
 Have fun!